 Object #: TO-21

-Through the filter of legendary Bronx rapper KRS-One this study explores the aesthetic and socio political strides of Black cultural empowerment within tyrannical 1980s NYC, national and global politics.
+Through the filter of legendary Bronx rapper KRS-One, this study explores the aesthetic and socio-political strides of Black cultural empowerment within tyrannical 1980s NYC and national & international politics.

 (Read The Full Study Below ▼)